-The CAIS consists of four parts, each with a list of questions and ideas of intervention strategies.
+The CASS consists of four parts, each with a list of questions (a checklist) and options of support strategies (a support strategies list).
 The four parts are: 1) Cognitive Abilities, 2) Environment, 3) Communication, and 4) Task and Daily Routines.
+The questions in this handout are part of the CASS Environment Checklist and the CASS Environment Support Strategies List.

-The questions are meant to be asked through observation in general, while communicating with a person, or while you are helping this person with a task.
-The answers to these questions can help you adapt the environment, the task, or your communication strategies to accommodate this person's cognitive abilities and challenges.
-When you answer the questions during a task or while communicating with this person, you can intervene immediately and respond to subtle changes that occur minute by minute in this person's cognitive abilities.
+The questions are meant to be asked through general observation or while you are helping a person perform a task.
+The answers to these questions can help you modify the environment, the task, or your communication strategies to accommodate the person's cognitive abilities and challenges.
+When you answer the questions during a task, you can intervene immediately and respond to subtle changes that occur minute by minute in the person's cognitive abilities.